Quick Start

 └── permissions/ # RBAC constantsModule Registration

-Modules register themselves with the application during startup:
+Components register themselves with the composition engine during startup:

 Key Registration Steps